MicrosoftDocs/ATADocs/ATADocs/ata-update-1.6-migration-guide.md

 4. Save the package locally.

-The zip file includes the following:
+The zip file includes the following files:

 -   ATA Gateway installer